-Participate in briefing and consultation meetings to discuss the assignment and become familiar with the Enhancing Citizen Participation for a Transparent and Accountable Budget project and collaborate with the ISPR project on the development of the evaluation design and execution plan.
+- Participate in briefing and consultation meetings to discuss the assignment, become familiar with the Enhancing Citizen Participation for a Transparent and Accountable Budget project, and collaborate with the ISPR project to develop the evaluation design and execution plan. - Develop, in collaboration with ISPR and CEFoRD, a detailed research and analysis plan, including plans for pretesting tools, recruitment and training of research assistants, meaningful participation of stakeholders, sampling methodology, data collection in the field, qualitative and quantitative data analysis and reporting. - Develop in collaboration with ISPR, rigorous and robust qualitative, and quantitative data collection tools that can gather reliable and replicable data on each of the project indicators (sample tools to be developed, shared, and approved by ISPR before data collection).
+Provide detailed indicator protocols describing the data collection methodology for each indicator. - Lead data collection in the field including designing and leading key informant interviews and focus group discussions; designing and leading surveys; training research assistants/enumerators; monitoring and ensuring data quality and research ethics of research assistants. - Analyze data rigorously and robustly using appropriate statistical and qualitative analysis techniques. - Draft a high-quality End-term project evaluation report.
+The report must be written in English and include a robust and detailed analysis of data findings.

-- Develop in collaboration with ISPR and CEFORD a detailed research and analysis plan, including plans for pretesting tools, recruitment and training of research assistants, meaningful participation of stakeholders, sampling methodology, data collection in the field, qualitative and quantitative data analysis and reporting. - Develop in collaboration with ISPR, rigorous and robust, qualitative, and quantitative data collection tools that can gather reliable and replicable data on each of the project indicators (sample tools to be developed, shared, and approved by ISPR prior to data collection).
-Provide detailed indicator protocols describing the data collection methodology for each indicator. - Lead data collection in the field including designing and leading key informant interviews and focus group discussions; designing and leading surveys; training research assistants/enumerators; monitoring and ensuring data quality and research ethics of research assistants. - Analyze data in a rigorous, robust manner using appropriate statistical and qualitative analysis techniques. - Draft a high-quality mid-term project review report.
-The report must be written in English and must include a robust and detailed analysis of data findings. - Review the project Results Framework, to identify challenges and shortcomings, and present strong recommendations for improved programming for the remaining life of the project.
+• Review the project Results Framework, to identify challenges and shortcomings, and present strong recommendations for future projects.